Ironikus/wp-webhooks/readme.txt

 == Changelog ==

+= 1.0.5: May 25, 2019 =
+* Feature: Send your triggers in different content types.
+Supported types: JSON (Default), XML, X-WWW-FORM-URLENCODE
+* Fix: Correct menu item name from "Recieve Data" to "Receive Data"
+* Fix: Remove sanitation from parsed user password to not change it at all (create_user and update_user trigger)
+* Dev: New filter to strip slashes on responses: wpwhpro/helpers/request_values_stripslashes
+* Dev: New filter for the new convert_to_xml function to change the prefix: wpwhpro/helpers/convert_to_xml_int_prefix
+* Dev: Filter for manipulating the required webhook trigger settings: wpwhpro/settings/required_trigger_settings
+* Dev: Filter to change the simplexml data: wpwhpro/admin/webhooks/simplexml_data

 = 1.0.4: April 24, 2019 =
 * Feature: Introduce new webhook trigger settings - You can now set custom rules for each of your webhook triggers